 The JUF/Federation building at 30 South Wells is one of the department's prime areas of real estate, where staff and its engineers perform construction, renovations and any/all building maintenance to ensure a safe, clean, efficient work environment.
 The department oversees 23 buildings throughout Chicago, each blueprint offering diversity in expertise - from an apartment center for senior living to a Jewish community center with a pool, baseball fields and office space.
 JFMC Facilities Corporation is the only certified not-for-profit property management agency that does everything from selling natural gas to implementing system-wide recycling programs.

-The Hillels of Illinois is devoted to providing year-round cultural, social, religious, educational, athletic and counseling activities designed to meet the evolving needs of Jewish young adults.
+The Hillels of Illinois is devoted to providing year-round cultural, social, religious, educational, and social justice/volunteer activities designed to meet the evolving needs of Jewish young adults.
 Hillel is the center of Jewish life on the campus and the public voice of the campus Jewish community.
 Diverse activities are planned, with emphasis placed on student planning and empowerment.
 Attention is paid to engaging students who might not independently seek out Hillel.
-A variety of programs focus on social, cultural, educational, religious and counseling needs and interests.
+In today’s often charged anti-Israel environment on campus, Hillel encourages students to participate in lively pro-Israel activities, placing Israel at the center of their Jewish identity and combatting Israel delegitimization, while making an enduring commitment to Israel.

 The HR Department is JUF/Federation's "people place," and responds to the daily needs of employees with sensitivity and timeliness.
 Administration, benefits, training, recruitment, employee appreciation, and government relations are just part of HR's vast responsibilities.
 With payroll and health plans to administer, the staff works creatively and efficiently to serve more than 350 employees and is the corporate HR department for all of the affiliated agencies' 1,800 full-time employees.

 Computer whizzes can have a home in a humanitarian organization.
-The ISS Department provides computer expertise and technical assistance for the staff within the JUF/Federation building and other Jewish Federation agencies.
-Always on hand to offer tech support, ISS continually makes upgrades of the computer systems and hardware, including Joint Server LAN and WAN networks, while offering long-term strategies to best serve its users.
-ISS implements state-of-the-art technical solutions that enhance productivity, and coordinates technical staff training opportunities.
-The ISS Department also supervises the building switchboard that handles all incoming calls and problem reporting, providing one of the last remaining human responses in telecommunications.
+The JUF Technology Department provides computer expertise and technical assistance for the staff within the JUF/Federation building and other Jewish Federation agencies.
+Always on hand to offer tech support, JUF Technology continually makes upgrades of the computer systems and hardware, including Joint Server LAN and WAN networks, while offering long-term strategies to best serve its users.
+JUF Technology implements state-of-the-art technical solutions that enhance productivity, and coordinates technical staff training opportunities.
+The JUF Technology Department also supervises the building switchboard that handles all incoming calls and problem reporting, providing one of the last remaining human responses in telecommunications.

 With a staff of experienced gift and estate planning professionals, the Legacies & Endowments Department works with current and prospective endowment donors to explore their philanthropic goals and identify advantageous charitable gift planning options.
 The L&E staff and associated lay committees conduct a wide range of educational programs on subjects such as tax issues for Chicago professionals, financial management for women, Federation agency services, and opportunities to provide endowment support in Chicago and around the world.
-The department offers a full range of alternatives to private foundations and works closely with foundation donors and trustees to coordinate grant making capacity and opportunity.
+Through the department’s Center for Jewish Philanthropy, it offers a full range of alternatives to private foundations such as Donor Advised Funds, Supporting Foundations and giving circles.
+It also works closely with foundation donors and trustees to coordinate grant making opportunities.